What Is an Alternative Investment?

 The Chartered Alternative Investment AnalystSM (CAIA®) Charter is a globally recognized credential for finance professionals managing, analyzing, distributing, or regulating alternative investments.
-According to CAIA Association, there is an elite group of 9,000 Charterholders worldwide.
-To better understand if the CAIA Charter is right for you, it’s important that we first define alternative investment.
+According to CAIA Association, there is an elite group of 9,000 charterholders worldwide.
+If you’re wondering what “alternative investment” means and whether becoming a CAIA charterholder is right for you, this definition can help.

 There are four categories of alternative assets you must be familiar with for the CAIA exam: real assets, hedge funds, private equity, and structured products.

-Now that you understand the different categories of alternative investments, learn why finance professionals worldwide choose to pursue the CAIA designation.
+Now that you understand the different categories of alternative investments, learn why finance professionals worldwide decide to pursue the CAIA designation.